How do you create a virtual race?

 If your company wants to host a virtual fitness challenge that’s inclusive, we’re ready to help!
 While many fitness challenges focus only on runners or walkers, Racery recognizes all types of activities.
 The more people you can involve in your company’s challenge, the more motivation and chatter you’ll generate.
 A participant …

-As companies seek to promote fitness using monatary rewards and gift cards, a key solution often gets ignored.
+When some companies promote fitness by giving money and gift cards as rewards, they miss out on the most powerful motivator known to humankind: competition!
 New research by the University of Pennsylvania shows that simply putting people in a competition can nearly double their workout levels.
-“Competitive groups frame relationships in terms of goal-setting by the most …
+“Competitive groups frame relationships …

 What’s the biggest reason to join a virtual race?
 Racers say… MOTIVATION!
 We recently surveyed participants in a virtual race for nearly 350 employees of more than a dozen companies in the Greater Kansas City area.
 Asked how the 17-day race had impacted their exercise, almost everyone said the race …